Walter IsaacsonSenior Advisor, Advisory

-He is the author of Leonardo da Vinci (2017), The Innovators (2014), Steve Jobs (2011), Einstein: His Life and Universe (2007), Benjamin Franklin: An American Life (2003), and Kissinger: A Biography (1992), and coauthor of The Wise Men: Six Friends and the World They Made (1986).
+Isaacson’s most recent biography, Leonardo da Vinci (Oct.
+2017), offers new discoveries about Leonardo’s life and work, weaving a narrative that connects his art to his science.
+He is the author of The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution (2014), Steve Jobs (2011), Einstein: His Life and Universe (2007), Benjamin Franklin: An American Life (2003), and Kissinger: A Biography (1992), and coauthor of The Wise Men: Six Friends and the World They Made (1986).

-Isaacson was born on May 20, 1952 in New Orleans.
-He is a graduate of Harvard College and of Pembroke College of Oxford University where he was a Rhodes Scholar.
-He began his career at The Sunday Times of London and then the New Orleans Times-Picayune/States-Item.
-He joined TIME in 1978 and served as a political correspondent, national editor, and editor of new media before becoming the magazine’s 14th editor in 1996.
-He became chairman and CEO of CNN in 2001 and then president and CEO of the Aspen Institute in 2003.
+Isaacson was born on May 20, 1952, in New Orleans.
+He is a graduate of Harvard College and of Pembroke College of Oxford University, where he was a Rhodes Scholar.
+He began his career at The Sunday Times of London and then the New Orleans Times-Picayune.
+He joined TIME in 1978 and served as a political correspondent, national editor, and editor of digital media before becoming the magazine’s 14th editor in 1996.
+He became chairman and CEO of CNN in 2001, and then president and CEO of the Aspen Institute in 2003.